Book Review – KITCHEN by Banana Yoshimoto

 In retrospect I realize that fate was a ladder on which, at the time, I could not afford to miss a single rung.
 To skip out on even one scene would have meant never making it to the top, although it would have been by far the easier choice.
 What motivated me was probably that little light still left in my half-dead heart, glittering in the darkness.
 Yet without it, perhaps, I might have slept better.

 Given the emotive storylines in Kitchen, Banana Yoshimoto’s characters are surprisingly one-dimensional.
-The conundrum for me though is that in spite of this, I found what the characters did very interesting – enthralling in fact.
-It is almost as though in keeping her characters at arms length Yoshimoto is dangling a carrot for readers – one that I was eager to follow.
+The conundrum for me though, in spite of this I found what the characters did very interesting; enthralling in fact.
+It is as though in keeping her characters at arms length Yoshimoto is dangling a carrot for readers; one that I was eager to follow.

-I found the novella Kitchen difficult to put down.
+Ultimately, I found this novella difficult to put down.
 It had a certain gritty and grounded quality that really appealed to me.
 While still intriguing, I did not engage with Moonlight Shadow quite as much, perhaps because of its mystical element.

 Kitchen is the first Banana Yoshimoto title I have read, and despite noted weaknesses, I would definitely recommend it.
 I will certainly be going back for more of what Banana has to offer.